7 Reasons Why Your Home Always Feels Cold in Winter

 Your Ductwork Could Be Leaky or Damaged

-If you notice a spike in your energy bills, cooler rooms or areas of your home, or more dust accumulation than usual, there could be a leak in your ductwork.
+If you notice a spike in your energy bills, more relaxed rooms, areas of your home, or more dust accumulation than usual, there could be a leak in your ductwork.

 These leaks or gaps in your ductwork allow the heated air to seep out.
-This either prevents the air from reaching all parts of your home or your furnace has to work extra hard to make up for the lost heat.
+This prevents the air from reaching all parts of your home, or your furnace must work extra hard to compensate for the lost heat.

-Leaks in your ductwork can happen for a number of reasons.
+Leaks in your ductwork can happen for several reasons.
 Vibrations in your home could cause screws that hold pieces of your ductwork together to come loose.

-As your ductwork ages, seals or even the ductwork itself can loosen and break.
+Seals or even the ductwork itself can loosen and break as your ductwork ages.
 If pesky rodents, like mice and squirrels, enter your home, there is a chance they could damage your ductwork.

 Repairing Ductwork Is a Job Best Left to the Professionals